 • Reservoirs: Kamskoe, .

-• Bottom: in areas with a noticeable current - pebble-stony or sandy.
-In quiet places (especially in areas where reservoirs are backed up) - clayey or silty.
+• Bottom: in areas with a noticeable current - pebble-rocky or sandy.
+In quiet places (especially in areas where there is backwater from reservoirs) it is clayey or silty.

-Symbols: - stream; — small river; — middle river; - big river The numbers indicate the distance from the mouth in kilometers.
+Legend: - stream; — small river; — middle river; - big river.
+The numbers indicate the distance from the mouth in kilometers.

 Rights